Shaishta-Anjum/World-Wellbeing-Report/README.md

 # World Wellbeing Report
 The World Wellbeing Report is an in-depth analysis of global educational data, employing PostgreSQL for data management, SQL queries for insightful metrics, and a Power BI dashboard for visually presenting key findings on out-of-school rates, literacy, unemployment, and educational enrollment ratios across countries.

+## Inspiration Behind this project
+One day, while reading an article on Data Analytics Portfolio at CareerFoundry by Will H., I stumbled upon Naledi Hollbruegge's impressive project on Girls' Rights and Wellbeing.
+Inspired by her work, I aimed to create a similar project but on a global scale, encompassing both genders.

+You can check out Naledi's project here: https://public.tableau.com/app/profile/equal.measures.2030/viz/20190820-DayoftheGirlanalysis-v1/DayoftheGirl

 **Data Source**: (https://www.kaggle.com/datasets/nelgiriyewithana/world-educational-data?resource=download)

 **Software Tools used**: Microsoft Excel, Microsoft Power BI, PostgreSQL-pgAdmin4